MyraMyraOTW/Erkan_Steelheart/README.md

 I have done the job required by the spymaster at the airship dock for securing the negotiation rights with Torvir.

 ###### The Wastelands
-Our flight to the wastelands was interrupted by Sky Pirates and a small blue dragon.
+Our flight to the wastelands was interrupted by Sky Pirates which and a small blue dragon.
 We've lost the ship and Adallon in the battle.
 The survivors other than the party were the captain.